Reaction time test

 How the drills work

 Reflex measures the classic visual reaction: red field, random pause, green — the timer runs until your click, five rounds averaged.
 Bubbles is 30 seconds of flick aim: targets inflate, drift and deflate, so hesitation costs points.
 Tracking checks how long you keep the cursor glued to a moving target.
-ESP simulates a wallhack: enemies glow red through cover, and you shoot them the moment they peek out.
+Wallhack simulates an ESP cheat: by default you play blind and only see enemies when they peek out — flip the wallhack toggle and they glow red through cover, then the final screen shows both scores side by side and the exact percentage you improved.
 Every drill except reflex has three difficulty levels, and the target can wear the icon of a game from the catalog — records are stored per level.

 How to speed up your reflexes